 Change of state is a relatively frequent operation, and if possible a complete repainting of the involved objects should be avoided for reasons of efficiency.
 Therefore, procedures for drawing an object are given a mode parameter, in addition to the obvious object and frame parameters.
 The parameters are combined into the message record of type DrawMsg.

+'''

+DrawMsg = RECORD (Graphics.Msg)

+f: Frame;

-DrawMsg = RECORD (Graphics.Msg) f: Frame; mode, x, y, col: INTEGER END mode = 0: draw object according to its state,
+mode, x, y, col: INTEGER

+END

+'''

 The meaning of the mode parameter's four possible values are the following: